 1. Introduction

 There is an increased awareness that entrepreneurship is a socialized economic phenomenon that occurs differently within diverse contexts (Jack and Anderson, 2002; Steyaert and Katz, 2004; Zahra, Wright, and Abdelgawad, 2014; Welter, Baker and Wirsching, 2019).
 These diverse contexts; social, cultural, and economic, strongly influence how entrepreneurship is perceived (Dodd, Jack, and Anderson, 2013), how it is practiced (McKeever, Anderson and Jack, 2014), and the consequences and outcomes of entrepreneurship.
 Contextualizing entrepreneurship draws attention to different normative perceptions of who should be an entrepreneur, and how they should ‘do’ or enact entrepreneurship in different regions and different places (Anderson and Gaddefors, 2017) - the social embeddedness of women’s entrepreneurship (Bastian, Sidani and El Amine, 2018).
-This highlights the gendered perspective of entrepreneurship (Ahl and Marlow, 2012), especially in the Global South (Ramirez-Pasillas, Brundin, and Markowska, 2017; Welter et al., 2019) where women may have different entrepreneurial experiences (Akobo, 2018).
+This highlights gendered perspective of entrepreneurship (Ahl and Marlow, 2012), especially in the Global South (Ramirez-Pasillas, Brundin, and Markowska, 2017; Welter et al., 2019) where women may have different entrepreneurial experiences (Akobo, 2018).